Empirical Welfare Economics: Multiple allocations

 So, if $q^1(2) = 0$, we conclude that $q^1 \cdot (1,2) - q^1 \cdot (0,4) > 0$, so that $q^1\cdot (1,-2)>0$, from which we conclude $q^1\cdot (1,-1)>0$, or $q^1 \cdot x_1^1 > q^1 \cdot x_1^2$.
 Similarly, if $q^1(2) >0$, then we know $q^1 \cdot (1,-2) \geq 0$, so that (as $q^1(2) > 0$), $q^1 \cdot x_1^1 > q^1 \cdot x_1^2$.

 So, $q^1 \cdot x_1^1 > q^1 \cdot x_1^2$; symmetrically, $q^2 \cdot x_1^2 > q^2 \cdot x_1^1$.
 These inequalities obviously cannot simultaneously hold for a rational decision maker. \end{example}

-In our discussion, we reduced the problem of testing whether an allocation $\bar x$ could be efficient to the question of the existence of a supporting price $q$.
-Were we to ask that multiple allocations be efficient, we would need a different supporting prices for each such allocation, but more to the point, the scale factors could differ across individuals, thus rendering the system nonlinear.
-In other words, we would need different $\lambda$ for the different allocations, and the normalization would no longer help us.
+In the proof of Theorem~\ref{thm:welfare}, we reduced the problem of testing whether an allocation $\bar x$ could be efficient to the question of the existence of a supporting price $q$.
+Were we to ask that multiple allocations be efficient, we would need different supporting prices for each such allocation; but more to the point, the scale factors could differ across individuals, thus rendering the system nonlinear.
+In other words, we would need different $\lambda$ for the different allocations, and the normalization used in the proof of Theorem~\ref{thm:welfare} would no longer work.

+The problem goes away when the value of $\la$ is fixed, suggesting that we consider the special case of quasilinear utility: when $\la=1$.
+In this case, we can indeed characterize the collections of allocations that may jointly be Pareto efficient for some rationalizing quasilinear utility.
+We first revisit the rationalizability question for a single consumer, a question first analyzed by \citet{brown2007nonparametric}, and then turn to the problem of a collection of allocations.